Tracymbone/news/readme.md

 # Project Description

-This project is about a github website where you can search different users who post their projects in github and be able to see the different repositories that they have worked on.
+This project is about an application where one can get news headlines and sources  from backend using an api key and its url.This project is deployed to heroku.

 # Project Link